 MORTGAGE INTEREST RATE

 Most buyers prefer to pay a higher mortgage rate to avoid paying closing costs, even while some homeowners are fixated on obtaining the lowest mortgage loan interest rate even if it means taking money out of their pockets at the time of financing, most buyers, however, prefer to pay a higher mortgage rate to avoid paying closing costs.
 This category of home buyers prefer to pay one-time fee instead of lower interest rate to save money over the long term.
 This tactic works if you plan to stay with the mortgage for a reasonable period of time.
 You will be given the opportunity to buy down your rate when you apply for a home loan,.
 This requires paying mortgage discount points which are a form of prepaid interest.
+You can use a EMI calculator for home loans to calculate your EMI for the mortgage.

 Mortgage rates are more sensitive to market fluctuations than most other loans.
 Also known as Mortgage Backed Securities (MBS), these pools of loans are bonds sold to investors whose prices are determined by market conditions.
 As the prices of MBSs fluctuate in the market, so do mortgage interest rates.